minsuukim/minsuukim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-*Note: Starting in March 2024, I will be joining <a href="https://yoshuabengio.org/">Prof. Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute as a post-doctoral researcher.*
+*Note: Starting in March 2024, I will be joining <a href="https://yoshuabengio.org/">Prof. Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute as a **post-doctoral researcher**.*

 I’m a Ph.D. candidate at KAIST, where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Prof. Jinkyoo Park</a>.
 I also have been closely collaborating with <a href="https://sites.google.com/view/sungsooahn0215/home">Prof. Sungsoo Ahn</a>'s group at POSTECH since 2022.